rigdev/docs/docs/storage/buckets.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating and Managing Buckets using the SDK or CLI
+# Creating and Managing Buckets

-## Overview

-Buckets in Rig are references to buckets in the different backends.
+Buckets in Rig are references to buckets in the connected backends.
 To this end, Rig-buckets have both a unique name for Rig, and a provider name used when interacting with the backends.
 They also contain the region in which the bucket is created.

 <hr class="solid" />

 ## Creating Buckets
 Creating buckets is done using the `CreateBucket` endpoint.
 The endpoint takes as input a name for the bucket, a provider name, and a region.
-The name is a unique in Rig, and the provider name is the name of the bucket in the backend.
+The name is unique in Rig, and the provider name is the name of the bucket in the backend.
 The region is the region in which the bucket is created.
-A list of available regions can be found in the [AWS documentation] for S3 (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html), and in the [Google Cloud documentation] for GCS (https://cloud.google.com/storage/docs/locations).
-In case of a selfhosted Minio Server, the region does not make much sense, and can be left blank.
+A list of available regions can be found in the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) for S3, and the [Google Cloud documentation](https://cloud.google.com/storage/docs/locations) for GCS.
+In the case of a self-hosted Minio Server, the region does not make much sense and can be left blank.
 If a bucket with the given provider name already exists in the backend, the bucket will be linked to Rig.
 If not, it will be created.

 <Tabs>
 <TabItem value="go" label="Golang SDK">